 What do you hope the takeaway for TxDOT will be after partnering with J|C on this project?

-I would like for them to have an excellent experience with a team who is always responsive to their needs and the needs of the public.
+I would like for them to have an excellent experience with a team that is always responsive to their needs and the needs of the public.
 Our goal is to design a project that is beneficial to the community.

 What are you most excited about when it comes to the FM 70 project?

-Working with the TxDOT Corpus Christi District, they are a great District to work with.
+Working with the TxDOT Corpus Christi District.
+They are a great district to work with.
 When you think of Texas you think of thousands and thousands of miles of roadway, most of which are rural.
 I am excited to manage the planning and design of a significant rural highway project in Texas.

 For more about FM 70 and other exciting projects, check out our Transportation page.
-If you would like to receive updates please subscribe to our monthly post summary, follow us on LinkedIn or Speak to an Engineer if you would like to know more about our transportation projects and TxDOT experience.
+If you would like to receive updates please subscribe to our monthly post summary, follow us on LinkedIn or speak to an engineer if you would like to know more about our transportation projects and TxDOT experience.